Religion and Common Sense

 Me and God

-Catholic Theology starts with the story of Genesis and the presumption of a male, Creator God that rules over the Earth from a place called the Kingdom of Heaven.
-Every Catholic must believe this or else face the alternative – acceptance of responsibility for one's own existence.
+Catholic Theology starts with the story of Genesis and the presupposition of a male, Creator God that rules over the Earth from a place called the Kingdom of Heaven.
+Every Catholic must believe this or else face the alternative – responsibility for one's own existence.

 The confusion over who is in charge can be resolved to some degree by asking the following questions.

-Who is digesting my food, circulating my blood, replacing my cells and fabricating dreams?
-Is it I or is it God?
-If God is everywhere then where do I fit in?
+Who is digesting my food, circulating my blood, replacing my cells and forming dreams?
+Is it “I” or God?
+What exactly is “I”?
+Is “I” the whole body or something inside the body?
+If God is everywhere as the Bible claims then where do “I” fit in?

-It seems to me the more I take responsibility for my own actions, the less I need to depend on God.
-Better still, why not leave God alone altogether and see what happens?
+It seems to me the more “I” take responsibility for my own actions; the less I need to depend on God.
+Better still, why not simply leave God alone and observe what happens?

 The fact that I do not know how I digest food, circulate blood, form new cells and create dreams does not mean I am not doing it.
-It simply means that my attention lies elsewhere so I do not notice what I (the body) am doing.
-If I took the time to focus my attention, I would see a miracle in progress.
-It would make me wonder if perhaps the totality of my self extends beyond my physical body into higher realms while my attention remains here, in this world.
+It only means I do not know how I do it.

 The Origin of Humanity